newjersey/innovation.nj.gov/content/_projects/ui-application-redesign.md

 * In April 2024, a completely redesigned UI application was launched with 20% fewer questions.
 On average, the previous application took 3 hours and 50 minutes to submit.
 With the new application, half of applicants submitted theirs in less than 25 minutes.
 * There was also a 14% reduction in applications that require manual review before entering the system.
-* As of March 2025, more than 90% of applicants now finish and submit on the same day.
+* As of August 2025, more than 90% of applicants now finish and submit on the same day.
 * The application is also fully available in native Spanish, and has been optimized for assistive devices.
 * This partnership spurred the creation of a new Office of UI Modernization at the NJ State Department of Labor to oversee ongoing efforts to improve the UI system.
 * Based on its agile approach and the success of its early efforts, New Jersey was selected by the US Department of Labor as one of two states to lead a national pilot to modernize the federal unemployment insurance system by improving the user experience and streamlining the delivery of benefits.